 - 1 pinch Salt (optional) Other optional items would be some fresh peppers

-- Mix all ingredients together till there is no clumps of Jiffy Corn Muffin Mix
+- Mix all ingredients together till there are no clumps of Jiffy Corn Muffin Mix

-- Dump into Pyrex and put into the oven for 50 to 60 mins.
+- Dump into Pyrex and put it into the oven for 50 to 60 mins.

 Fourth we need a vegetable and soul bean green beans are so delicious!

 SOUL BEANS are what I call these green beans.
 They are creamy and delicious.
 That this year I have started growing my green beans so I can make this more often.
 I can’t wait!
 They are sprouting right now, so it shouldn’t be much longer.

 - 1 c Sour Cream

 - 4-6 c French-style green beans cooked and drained

 - Melt 1tbsp butter in a small saucepan and stir in the crumbled cornflakes.
 Then sit aside.

 - Melt remaining butter in saucepan.
 Stir in salt, pepper and onion.
 Reduce heat then add sour cream and stir until smooth.

 - Spoon green bean mixture into greased 2qt baking dish.
 Sprinkle with cheese and cornflake mixture.